-AHMP 5805 Applied Molecular Techniques I (8:4:16,F) Introduction to basic genetic testing techniques used in molecular and forensic pathology with discussion of quality laboratory practice including quality control, quality assurance, and quality improvement.
+HPMP 5805 Applied Molecular Techniques I (8:4:16,F) Introduction to basic genetic testing techniques used in molecular and forensic pathology with discussion of quality laboratory practice including quality control, quality assurance, and quality improvement.
 Lab component will focus on the use of DNA technologies in clinical settings.
-ISBN: 978-0803626775; ISBN: 978-1-4160-3737-8
+ISBN: 978-0803626775; ISBN: 978-1-4160-3737-8 dent's needs and/or interests.

-AHMP 5098 Special Topics in Diagnostic Molecular Science (V.1-6, H) Prerequisite: Permission of the Program Director.
-This course involves an independent project designed to meet the individual student's needs and/or interests.
 This may include, but is not limited to, a research project, or course/ skill review.
 Textbook may be required.

+HPMP 5098 Special Topics in Diagnostic Molecular Science (V.1-6, H) Prerequisite: Permission of the Program Director.
+This course involves an independent project designed to meet the individual stu-

-Master of Physician Assistant Studies
+Master of Physician Assistant Studies (PA)